How to Become an Applied Behavior Analyst in Idaho

 An advanced degree is the cornerstone of becoming qualified as an ABA.
 A masters or doctorate in applied behavior analysis, education, or psychology that meets BACB curriculum requirements is the standard route to becoming a BCBA®.

-Earning a qualifying degree at an institution that is on the Association for Behavior Analysis International (ABAI) accredited programs list is the clearest way to obtain qualification for the BCBA®.
+Earning a qualifying degree at an institution that is on the Association for Behavior Analysis International (ABAI) accredited programs list, or that has been accredited by the newly created Association of Professional Behavior Analysts (APBA) is the clearest way to obtain qualification for the BCBA®.
 Each of these programs has been certified to have the right mix of classes that make up the BACB’s pre-verified course sequence for BCBA® certification.

 It’s still possible to obtain a BCBA® without following any of these steps, provided that whatever courses you did take in achieving your master’s or doctoral degree have sufficient content to meet the course content allocation requirements and your institution is accredited by an accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
-The BACB has to evaluate each of these special cases separately, however, and will do so prior to allowing you to take the National Behavior Analyst Exam.
+A VCS Coordinator can attest to your classes meeting the requirements, or the BACB has to evaluate each of these special cases separately.
+That will have to happen prior to allowing you to take the National Behavior Analyst Exam.

 Experience to Qualify for BCBA® Certification

 A great deal of hands-on experience in ABA practice is also required in order to obtain certification.
-For many students, this comes in the form of supervised independent fieldwork, working in a school or hospital or clinic with real patients under the supervision of an experienced BCBA®-holder.
+This comes in the form of supervised independent fieldwork, working in a school or hospital or clinic with real patients under the supervision of an experienced BCBA®-holder.

 Taking the Test to Qualify for BCBA® Certification